In late July, Google Chrome’s new update is rolling out, but what does that mean for your business?

 Now more than ever, people are cautious about internet safety.
 Living in an online world absolutely has its benefits, but it also has its shortcomings.
 Companies, big or small, have an obligation to their customers that they know that any information you may hold for them will never be compromised.
 That little green lock on the top or your page really can make a world of difference when it comes to making your customers feel safe.
 If you have not been SSL certified, the fix is easy.
 You just have to know where to look.

 Many corporations such as GoDaddy & Comodo can charge you upwards of $75 and above for SSL certification packages.
 At Outer Banks Media, we know that securing your website can be a bit pricey.
 If you or your company are looking to update and secure your website, Outer Banks Media is here for you.
-We have packages including fully managed WordPress hosting which includes certification SSL.
-Along with our hosting packages, we also will speed up your website connection, giving your users the best possible experience.
-For more information, click this link: https://www.outerbanksmedia.com/services/managed-web-hosting/
+We have fully managed WordPress website hosting packages that include SSL certificates and site configuration.
+Along with our hosting packages, we also will speed up your website, providing your users the best possible experience.